Ernesto905/Codepath-Fullstack-Web-Projects/README.md

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+I want to give a shout out to Roy the TA for helping me out with the CSS.